How to make the Queen's Platinum Jubilee pudding without the fuss thanks to The Yorkshire Hotel in Harrogate

 2. Scatter the candied peel on top of the melted chocolate and put in the fridge to set and when set, break into shards

-3. Slice Swiss rolls into one-inch slices, enough to place upright around the bottom of the bowl, with swirls visible
+3. Slice the Swiss roll into one-inch slices, enough to place upright around the bottom of the glass, with swirls visible

 4. Using a table spoon, layer four spoonful's of vanilla custard on top of the Swiss roll (or more if you want)

-5. Spoon mandarin jelly on top of the layer of vanilla custard to fill in the gaps and add some vibrant colour to the pudding
+5. Spoon the cool mandarin jelly on top of the layer of vanilla custard to fill in the gaps and add some vibrant colour to the pudding

-6. For the next layer, add crushed ameretti biscuits, followed by a layer of whipped cream
+6. For the next layer, add crushed amaretti biscuits, followed by a layer of whipped cream

-7. Finish off with more crushed ameretti biscuits and more whipped cream
+7. Finish off with more crushed amaretti biscuits and more whipped cream

 8. To decorate, top the trifle off with the shards of white chocolate and candied peel, or you can add your own toppings